 The only long-term solution for age-related cataracts is surgery.
 A short-term solution would include being prescribed stronger glasses and having brighter reading lights, but this will only help for a brief period of time.

 If your condition is having an adverse effect on your daily life, including driving and your occupation, then surgery, provided on the NHS, is the only option.
 The operation will involve replacing the cloudy lens inside your eye(s) with an artificial one.
-The procedure is the most common operation performed in the UK.
+The procedure is the most common operation performed in the UK, however, as of 2019, according to The Guardian it has been reported that people with poor eyesight are having to wait longer for operations, which is putting people at an increased risk of falling.

 Before the procedure takes place, you’ll be referred to an eye doctor for an assessment.
 During this assessment, various measurements will be taken of your eyes and eyesight.
 You’ll also be given the opportunity to talk about the operation, including the risks and the recovery time.